 With so many toothbrush brands and styles on the market, there can be many appropriate options.
 We believe an important quality in all toothbrushes is soft bristles.
 It may feel like you are getting a better clean when you scrub with hard bristled toothbrushes, but you are likely also damaging your gums.
 This can lead to gum recession and sensitivity and decay or tooth abrasion.

-The American Dental Association (ADA) recommends that you change your tooth brush every 3 or 4 months, however any time the bristles become worn and frayed they become less effective.
+The American Dental Association (ADA) recommends that you change your toothbrush every 3 or 4 months, however any time the bristles become worn and frayed they become less effective.

 Root canal treatment does not cause pain, it relieves it.

-The perception of root canals being painful began decades ago, but with the latest technologies and anesthetics, root canal treatment today is no more uncomfortable than having a filling placed.
+The perception of root canal procedures being painful began decades ago, but with the latest technologies and anesthetics, root canal treatment today is no more uncomfortable than having a filling placed.
 In fact, a recent survey showed that patients who have experienced root canal treatment are six times more likely to describe it as "painless" than patients who have not had root canal treatment.

 Dental care can be expensive.
 Insurance is a contract between you and your insurance carrier which is designed to help you cover the cost of dental care.
-At Dousman Family Dentistry accept many insurance plans and will file your claims for you to help you maximize your benefits.
+At Dousman Family Dentistry, we accept many insurance plans and will file your claims for you to help you maximize your benefits.